gekographe/cv-1/README.md

 I come from theatre production, where I worked for the producers of the Royal Shakespeare Company, _Matilda The Musical_ and _Wicked The Musical_.
-I can deliver on strict deadlines, collaborate with creatives and facilitate large teams to produce their best work.
+I can deliver to strict deadlines, collaborate with creatives and facilitate large teams to produce their best work.
 I also have corporate experience gained during the financial crisis in the family property business.
 I helped found brainstrust, a charity that supports brain cancer patients and their